amit9oct/amit9oct.github.io/_posts/2020-08-12-LearnTicTacToe.md

 ## 4.7 The fair way

-Till this point we have considered that we have scores corresponding to all states and we have used all of it as training data.
-In true sense this is not really ML.
-So ideally do a divide between test and train.
-Also, in real world the problems are complex enough and we might not even have any way to compute these scores.
+Till this point we have considered that we have scores corresponding to all states.
+In true sense this is not really ML, in many case don't even have such exhaustive training data.
+Also, we ideally divide the available data between test and train.
+If you note we didn't do that here.
+In real world the problems are complex enough and we might not even have any way to compute these scores before hand.

-### \[More Coming Soon\]
+### \[More Coming Soon .......\]